Xalladus/LandingPage/README.md

 ## The Stack
 I used Nodejs and Express primarily, and I did make a custom js file that changes the greeting message.
 I have used  the ES6 standards in my JS.
 I do not save any data to a server and I use a session to avoid making too many calls to my photo API.
 The transitions are all done in CSS.
 I have also used Bootstrap 4 and their flexbox grid system.

+## Error Handling.
+Since this site is made up of API's I didn't want to break any functionality if there way an error.
+So if something fails to load for whatever reason there will be a replacement of it ready to go.
+The temperature will read a fake indoor temperature instead and the background image will load the 1 image from the server.

 ## API's Used

 ### Weather